How to Calibrate Monitor for Gaming/Photography in Windows 10/11

 Colour Adjustment

-1. Click on “previous calibration and current calibration” to check to see whether you like the changes made.
+1. Click “previous calibration and current calibration” to check whether you like the changes made.
 Doing this does not affect what you have done.
 You can always go back and change any settings.
-For this click arrow in the top left corner of the window.
+For this click the arrow in the top left corner of the window.

 Previous and current calibration

 1. Click finish if you are satisfied with it, if not then click cancel and start all over again.
 If you want the best results then do the steps again.
-For best results go through the steps but backward this time.
-This is due to the fact that each step affects the next one thus changing order helps fine-tune calibration even more.
+For best results, go through the steps but go backward this time.
+This is because each step affects the next one thus changing order helps fine-tune calibration even more.

 Note: To adjust the clarity of text, check the start ClearType Tuner.
 You shall be asked to do a quick test to calibrate text on careening.